alphasights/fraud_service/README.md

 4. Implement the API.
 The response should be returned in a readable format.
 5. Include in your submission a README on getting the service up and running and instructions on how to send requests into your service.

-## Future discussion points
+## Potential final-round discussion points
 - What testing approach would give you confidence that everything is working as expected?
 - How would you incorporate a new, updated model into the service?
 - The exploratory data analysis, feature engineering and model selection and tuning has been omitted from this exercise.
-We can jointly critique the work already done and then extend it.
+How would you critique the work already done and what would you work on next to improve the model?